 Jennifer received her BA from Amherst College and her JD from New York University.
 After clerking for a federal magistrate judge she was honored to serve as an Equal Justice Works Fellow and legal services attorney at the New York Legal Assistance Group, addressing public benefits and economic justice issues.
 She also served as the inaugural Director of Advocacy for Project FAIR, a pro bono project providing legal information to low-income and homeless individuals.

 Jennifer brings a breadth of nonprofit management, community engagement, and leadership development experience to her work with JustLead WA.
 Between Project FAIR and ATJI she managed network-wide initiatives for NPower, corporate volunteer programs for Microsoft, and fellowship programs at the Harvard Kennedy School’s Center for Public Leadership.
-Jennifer also stays engaged with the equity and justice community through participation with the Washington Access to Justice Board’s Leadership Development Committee, the Washington Race Equity and Justice Initiative, and Equal Justice Works’ National Advisory Committee.
-She has also served as a board member for Project FAIR, Powerful Voices, and Street Youth Legal Advocates of Washington and volunteered with Legal Voice and the United Way of King County.
-Jennifer previously participated in JustLead WA’s Leadership Academy as a Fellow and Faculty Member.
+Jennifer also stays engaged with the equity and justice community through participation with the Washington Access to Justice Board’s Delivery System Committee and the Washington Race Equity and Justice Initiative (REJI).
+She has also served as a board member for Project FAIR, Powerful Voices, and Street Youth Legal Advocates of Washington and as a volunteer with Equal Justice Works’ National Advisory Committee, Legal Voicem and the United Way of King County.
+Jennifer previously participated in JustLead’s Leadership Academy as a Fellow and Faculty Member.

-Ada has served as an equity & justice organizational leader, teacher, trainer and coach throughout her career.
-She currently serves as lead faculty and mentor for JustLead WA’s Leadership Academy, as a national trainer and coach for the Sargent Shriver National Center on Poverty Law’s Racial Justice Training Institute, and as a race equity & leadership consultant, coach and trainer for advocacy teams around the country, using powerful frameworks for anti-oppression work, multi-dimensional and multi-forum approaches to advocacy, community-engagement, and leadership skills.
-Ada also serves as faculty for the Shriver Center’s Supervising for Quality & Impact courses, as a Commissioner for the ABA Commission on Homelessness & Poverty, and as a member of the Washington State Race Equity & Justice Initiative.
+Ada (pronouns she/her) has served as an equity & justice organizational leader, teacher, trainer and coach throughout her career, using powerful frameworks for furthering anti-oppression work, multi-dimensional and multi-forum approaches to advocacy, community-engagement, and leadership skills.
+She currently serves as lead faculty and mentor for JustLead’s Leadership Academy, as a national trainer and coach for the Sargent Shriver National Center on Poverty Law’s Racial Justice Training Institute, and as a race equity & leadership consultant, coach and trainer for advocacy teams around the country.
+Ada has also served as faculty for the Shriver Center’s Supervising for Quality & Impact courses, as a Commissioner for the ABA Commission on Homelessness & Poverty, and as a member of the Washington State Race Equity & Justice Initiative.

-- Statewide Director, Columbia Legal Services and Evergreen Legal Services, equity & justice organizations providing civil legal representation for the state’s poorest and most marginalized communities
+- Statewide Director, Columbia Legal Services and Evergreen Legal Services

 - Legislative advocacy to secure state funding for civil legal aid for the state’s poorest and most disadvantaged, marginalized populations